 "Fascinating creatures, phoenixes.
 They can carry immensely heavy loads, their tears have healing powers, and they make highly faithful pets."

-Swan-sized bird with red and gold plumage, golden beak, and golden talons.
+The Phoenix is a swan-sized bird with red and gold plumage, golden beak, and golden talons.
 The XXXX rating given to this gentle creature does not indicate ferocity, but rather the rarity of successful attempts to domesticate it.
-The phoenix lives to an immense age, as it regenerates from ashes, after bursting into flames.
-Phoenix tears have healing powers, and its song is magical.
+The phoenix lives to an immense age, as it regenerates from ashes after bursting into flames on its Burning Day.
+Phoenix tears have healing powers, it can lift immense weight, and its song is magical.
+It lives in inaccessible mountain regions, probably including the mountains of New Zealand (FB, QA).

 "The phoenix cried fat tears of pearl